 📍 at The Luxor

-This Mexican restaurant has freshly made salsa and guacamole, tacos, enchiladas, burritos, and margaritas.
+Diablo’s Cantina is a Mexican restaurant that has freshly made salsa and guacamole, tacos, enchiladas, burritos, and margaritas.
 We had the Filet Alambre Tacos and the Diablo’s Enchilada Platter.

 Our fourth day in Vegas was another solo travel day for me, so it was again not as busy as our first day.
 This day mostly centers around Mandalay Bay.